 - Divide mixture among 24 mini muffin cups (the muffin batter should be heaping slightly over the top of each cup).

-- Bake in oven for about 20-23 minutes or until a toothpick inserted comes out clean.
-Allow to cool before removing from muffin tin.
+- Bake in oven for about 20-23 minutes or until an inserted toothpick comes out clean.
+Allow to cool fully before removing from muffin tin.

 Notes